 the (duplicate) certificate(s) of title for the folio(s) of the Register listed in this Registry Instrument or Document.

-7
+7 The Certifier as Attorney has taken reasonable steps to ensure that:

+(a) the signing of this Registry Instrument or Document is authorised by the Power of Attorney under which it is signed; and

+(b) the Certifier has no notice of revocation of the Power of Attorney.

-SCHEDULE 4 – CLIENT AUTHORISATION FORM
+SCHEDULE 4 – CLIENT AUTHORISATION

+CLIENT AUTHORISATION – REPRESENTATIVE